5 tips for mortgage renewal time

 However, it’s in your best interest to take a more proactive approach, especially in today’s rising interest rate environment.
 As the Bank of Canada has increased its key Overnight Lending Rate a historic 10 times between March 2022 and July 2023, variable mortgage rates have increased considerably; today’s lowest variable-rate pricing is 5.95%, compared to the 0.9% available in the first months of 2022.
 Fixed mortgage rates have also been on the rise, in response to increasing bond yields, which hit a 16-year high of 4.42% in October.
 As of the end of January, that has settled back down to the 3.5% range, but fixed rates remain elevated compared to early 2022, with the lowest available today at 4.84%.

-Here are our top mortgage renewal tips for reducing that financial impact:
+Here are our top mortgage renewal tips for reducing the financial impact:

 1. Consider your current financial goals